slabstech/gaganyatri.com/README.md

 # Gaganyatri

+* Collection of
+  * Notes
+  * Thoughts
+  * Poems
+  * Tutorials
+  * Links to videos, articles, music

+* Under the pen name - Gaganyatri

-Portfolio Site for gaganyatri.com
+* Portfolio Site for gaganyatri.com

-### Using So Simple theme
+##### Using So Simple theme

 Looking for a simple, responsive, theme for your Jekyll powered blog?
 Well look no further.
-Here be **So Simple Theme**, the followup to [**Minimal Mistakes**](http://mmistakes.github.io/minimal-mistakes/) -- by designer slash illustrator [Michael Rose](http://mademistakes.com).
+Here be "So Simple Theme", the followup to [Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes/) -- by designer slash illustrator [Michael Rose](http://mademistakes.com).